Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Describes specific use cases (remove bad memory, accidental write, signal that should no longer exist), but does not explicitly mention when not to use or provide alternatives.
+The description explains when to use the tool: 'to remove a bad memory, an accidental write, or a signal that should no longer exist.'
+While it does not explicitly mention when not to use it, the context is clear given the sibling tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.